darrenchain/DarrenChain/README.md

 ![Get genesis block](assets/img_01.png)

-For using POST requests, i like to use Postman and Curl ( in Terminal ).
+For using POST requests, i like to use Postman ( in GUI ) and Curl ( in CLI ).

 ![Get genesis block](assets/img_03.png)